 Healthcare systems around the world are designed around treatment, not prevention.
 Diagnostic pathways are fragmented, slow, and inaccessible for the communities that need them most.

 EVEDA exists to change that.
-We built an integrated platform, device, software, patient access, and analytics, that delivers comprehensive health screening wherever care happens.
+We built an integrated platform: device, software, patient access, and analytics, that delivers comprehensive health screening wherever care happens.
 From a corporate office in Sydney to a remote community in the Pacific Islands.

 Our goal is not to replace the healthcare system.
 It is to fill the structural gaps that leave chronic disease undetected until it becomes an emergency.